gzuuus/dvmcp/packages/dvmcp-discovery/README.md

 - Discovers MCP tools from DVMs across the Nostr network
 - Provides a unified interface to access tools from multiple DVMs
 - Tool execution handling and status tracking
+- Automatic payment for paid tools using Nostr Wallet Connect (NWC)
 - Configurable DVM whitelist
 - Direct connection to specific providers or servers